sxppro/sxppro/README.md

 - ⚡ Fun fact: ...
 -->

-🪄 I enjoy web development across the stack
+🪄 I enjoy web development — both the good-looking parts, but also the messier work to get a good-looking part actually do something 🙂

 🥰 I love design and anything user interface or user experience related